openstack/cinder-specs/specs/victoria/default-volume-type-overrides.rst

   * Create 2 custom volume types: #1 and #2
   * Set default volume type #1 for project and #2 for alternative project.
   * Admin lists all default volume type and validates them.
-  * Admin lists default volume type for project and confirms that it only gets that one.
+  * Admin gets default volume type for project and confirms that it only gets that one.
   * Repeat previous 2 steps for the alternative project.
   * Unset the default types.
-  * Confirm that full list returns empty list.
+  * Confirm that default type list returns empty list.
   * Confirm that showing default for a project id returns 404.
   * Show default for a fake project id and confirm we get 404 error code.